 RON COWEN & DANIEL LIPMAN SCHOLARSHIP

-Ron Cowen & Daniel Lipman, writers of iconic television shows Queer as Folk and Sisters, were playwrights in the formative years of the National Playwrights Conference.
+Ron Cowen & Daniel Lipman, writers of groundbreaking film An Early Frost and the iconic television shows Queer as Folk and Sisters, were playwrights in the formative years of the National Playwrights Conference.
 This scholarship is awarded to students with varying levels of financial need, with preference to those demonstrating heightened interest and/or talent as playwrights, librettists, and/or lyricists.

 Risk.
 Fail.
 Risk Again.
 It is an ethos that serves as a powerful foundation for the lives and careers of thousands who have trained at the National Theater Institute.
 Every year, alumni give back to ensure opportunity and access to the transformational, intensive experience of NTI for those who follow in their footsteps.